Korean Fried Rice

 Directions

-- Add the beaten egg to the skillet and stir quickly to scramble it and coat the rice.
+- Add the beaten egg to the skillet and stir quickly to coat the rice.
 Cook until the egg is fully cooked.

 - Drizzle the toasted sesame oil over the fried rice and stir to combine.
 Taste and add soy sauce if needed.